tgiesela/spotweb/README.md

 ## Background
 This setup is based on the work of [Jeroen Geusebroek](https://github.com/jgeusebroek/docker-spotweb).
 The changes I made were required to run it on raspberry pi 4 (4GB) with Debian 11 (32-bit) because there were issues with the SSL-connection to the newserver.
-Unfortunately the mariadb crashes with corrupted indexes on the RPI although it runs without problems on a 64-bit machine.
+Unfortunately the mysql/mariadb crashes with corrupted indexes on the RPI although it runs without problems on a 64-bit machine.
 So maybe the problems are caused by insufficient memory or the 32-bit version.
 That is why I added the option for PostgreSQL and Sqlite.
 These databases run without problems on Raspberry Pi 4 (32-bit).

-For mariadb I added a custom.cnf as an example in which I changed the memory parameters and disabled bin-log.
+For mysql/mariadb I added a custom.cnf as an example in which I changed the memory parameters and disabled bin-log.
 For PostgreSQL I added a postgresql.conf as an example with changed memory parameters (source: https://pgtune.leopard.in.ua/).
 This one can replace /var/lib/postgresql/data/postgresql.conf
 These two files are not automatically incorporated into the running docker images, so you will have to include them yourself.
 Refer to the documentation of the official images of [Mariadb](https://hub.docker.com/_/mariadb) and [PostgreSQL](https://hub.docker.com/_/postgres).